- Langley Flying School

 Flight Instructor offices serve as pre-flight and post flight briefing rooms, and contain tables, chairs, white-boards, personal storage facilities for flight instructors (such as drawers, file drawers, and shelves), and a computer terminal

-The two classrooms contain tables and chairs (to facilitate up to 40 students), white boards, an overhead projector, and one of the classrooms is equipped with an overhead television display with an attached VCR player and a DVD player.
+The two classrooms contain tables and chairs (to facilitate up to 40 students), white boards, an overhead projector, and one of the classrooms is equipped with an overhead LCD screen with an attached DVD player.
 The classrooms serve as student study areas when classes are not in session.

 Adjacent to the Ready Room is the office of the Chief Flying Instructor.
 It is equipped with a desk, a table and chairs, as well as a white board.
 The Chief Flying Instructor’s office also serves as a briefing room.